Kyziq/food-truck-mapper/README.md

 ## Project Structure

-- `/apps/mobile`: A Flutter app for the user interface.
+- `/apps/mobile`: A React Native app for the user interface.
 - `/apps/backend`: A PostgreSQL database managed with DrizzleORM for data persistence and server logic using `Bun.serve`.

 ## Remote Caching with Turborepo